 (2) Consists of shares of our common stock, par value \$0.01 per share.
-All repurchases were made pursuant to an announced plan (see note 4 below).
+All repurchases were made pursuant to a previously-announced program (see note 4 below).
 All repurchases were made in open market transactions under the terms of a Rule 10b5-1 plan adopted by us.